JasonEricZhan/Algorithms/flattest_lowest_hillclimbing/README.md

      start point's hieght + 1.4 * |start point's height - end point's height|

+_Note:Coordinate is represented by (row , column)_

-Step by step to find the lowest cost path
+Step by step to find the lowest cost path from (0,0) to (N,N)

 <b> Data input</b>:

 1.first one is number N means NXN board

-2.The height of every point, its coordinate is represented by (row , column)
+2.The heights of every point, and are scanned by sequential order
 ie:

 (0,0) ,(0,1), (0,2).......(N,N-1) ,(N,N)

-scan by this order

 Ex: 6X6 board